 Of porcelain pieces for the scholar's table, the badama or 'the eight classic shapes', have a special standing.
 Since the actual number of shapes eventually were more than eight, it is likely that the name "eight" was used here as a honorific label.

-Objects for the scholar`s desk were made out of many different ceramic bodies, during the Song Dynasty (960-1279) Qingbai porcelain was most frequently used, often in moulded form but by the late 17th and early 18th century biscuit porcelain with coloured glazes such as green, aubergine or turquoise were popular.
+Objects for the scholar`s desk were made out of many different ceramic bodies, during the Song Dynasty (960-1279) Qingbai porcelain was most frequently used, often in moulded form but by the late 17th and early 18th century biscuit porcelain with colored glazes such as green, aubergine or turquoise were popular.
 It appears highly likely some of these objects were shipped to Europe at the time, especially France and were they were seen as whimsical novelties divorced from their true scholarly function

 A